readium/lcp-specs/releases/lcp/latest.md

 LCP is entirely based on standard encryption algorithms, as defined in [[XML-ENC](#normative-references)] and [[XML-SIG](#normative-references)].
 In order to maintain maximum flexibility, no specific algorithms are mandated by this specification.
 Instead, the design of both `encryption.xml` and the License Document allow for the identification of encryption algorithms to be discovered by Reading Systems when presented with a Protected Publication.

-In order to simplify this discovery process, the LCP 1.0 specification defines an Encryption Profile, which is the set of encryption algorithms used in a specific Protected Publication and associated Licence Document.
+In order to simplify this discovery process, LCP defines an Encryption Profile, which is the set of encryption algorithms used in a specific Protected Publication and associated Licence Document.
 Reading Systems that implement the algorithms identified in the Encryption Profile will be able to decrypt Protected Publications encoded using that Encryption Profile.
 For ease of discovery, the Encryption Profile is identified in the License Document.

 This specification defines the Basic Encryption Profile 1.0, along with a list of associated algorithms extracted from [[XML-ENC](#normative-references)] or [[XML-SIG](#normative-references)].
 All future official or vendor-specific extensions will also define such an Encryption Profile for easy identification by Reading Systems and publish such profiles in the [LCP Encryption Profiles Registry](#informative-references).